In this article we’ll explain in details, how to use git-scm via github, in order to unleash your dev skills on our network frictionless.

 Regarding the production, this is directly handled by our service and triggered directly by the client, you have nothing to do on that topic.

-We hope that article will help you follow a nice and easy development flow within our network.
+We hope that article will help you follow a nice and easy development flow within our network, you can read our dev cycle process that will clarify exactly what we expect from you :).